-The following information is presented in accordance with state and federal regulations including Title 34 CFR Part 668, Student Right-to-Know, Campus Security Act and Equity in Athletics Disclosure Act.
+The following information is presented in accordance with state and federal regulations including Title 34 CFR Part 668, Student Right-to-Know, Campus Security Act, Equity in Athletics Disclosure Act and the Illinois Communicable Disease Act.
 Resources for additional information are presented throughout.

 Programs offered by the College are presented in a variety of college publications including the college catalog and semester schedule of classes.
 Information is also available on the Academic Programs webpage.

 Information regarding support services for students with disabilities are provided in a variety of college publications including the college catalog.
 Information is also available on the Office of Student Accommodations webpage.

 Lake Land College is accredited by the Higher Learning Commission with specialized program accreditation by: Accreditation Commission for Education in Nursing; American Medical Technologists; Automotive Services Excellence Master Certified (National Automotive Technicians Education Foundation); Commission on Accreditation of Allied Health Education Programs; Commission on Dental Accreditation; Commission on Accreditation in Physical Therapy Education; and Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions.
 Courses and programs are approved through the Illinois Community College Board, the Illinois Board of Higher Education, and the Illinois Articulation Initiative as appropriate.
 Additional information is available in the college catalog or at https://www.lakelandcollege.edu/accreditation/.